metio/terraform-provider-k8s/docs/data-sources/crd_projectcalico_org_ip_reservation_v1_manifest.md

 Optional:

-- `reserved_cid_rs` (List of String) ReservedCIDRs is a list of CIDRs and/or IP addresses that Calico IPAM will exclude from new allocations.
+- `reserved_cidrs` (List of String) ReservedCIDRs is a list of CIDRs and/or IP addresses that Calico IPAM will exclude from new allocations.